hhvm/hhvm.com/_posts/2022-08-30-experimenting-with-universal-deb-packages.markdown

 Ubuntu or any other Linux distributions with apt package manager.

 The universal deb packages have not been considered officially supported yet.
-We encourage you to try it out and feel free to report any issues you encountered.
+We encourage you to try it out and report any issues you encountered.
 We will appreciate your feedback because it will help us decide if we will entirely switch from distribution-specific packaging to universal packaging.

 ## Installation